Keeping life green and simple

-Whilst these shops have been around for a few years now, they do tend to appeal to a particular type of person – usually someone with a strong desire to live more sustainbly and who is willing to try new things.
-We wanted to give all our staff here at GEUK, the opportunity to try it – and then we asked them a few questions about their experience after.
+Whilst refill shops have been around for a few years now, they do tend to appeal to a particular type of person – usually someone with a strong desire to live more sustainbly and who is willing to try new things.
+We wanted to give all our staff here at 100Green, the opportunity to try it – and then we asked them a few questions about their experience after.
 Here’s what we learn’t.

 These shops are popping up all over the country and the reason is, because they offer people the chance to not only browse for more sustainable household items, but instead of buying food and bathroom products in plastic packaging, you can just reuse the packaging you already have.